devtron-labs/devtron/docs/user-guide/resource-browser.md

 #### Manifest

-The Manifest shows the critical information such as container-image, restartCount, state, phase, podIP, startTime etc. and status of the pods which are deployed.
+A manifest is a YAML file that describes each component or resource of your deployment and the state you want your cluster to be in once applied.
+Once you deploy, you can always edit your manifest file.
+A manifest specifies the desired state of an object that Kubernetes will maintain when you apply the manifest.

 #### Events

-Events display you the events that took place during the deployment of an application.
+An event is automatically generated in response to changes with other resources—like nodes, pods, or containers.
+For example, phases across a pod’s lifecycle transition from pending to running, or statuses like successful or failed may trigger a K8s event.
+The same goes for re-allocations and scheduling.
 These events are available until 15 minutes of deployment of the application.

 #### Logs